Wealthfront Automated Bond Portfolio Methodology White Paper

 - A credit premium—extra interest to compensate for the chance that the issuer might default.

 Bonds are typically less risky than stocks for a few reasons.
 One reason for this is that almost all investment grade and majority of high yield bonds historically paid interest and returned principal on time according to the terms of the bonds.
-Another reason is that bondholders also have a more senior claim to a company's assets: in the event of company bankruptcy, bondholders would be paid first and stockholders would be paid afterwards if there were assets left.
+Another reason is that bondholders also have a more senior claim to a company's assets: In the event of company bankruptcy, bondholders would be paid first and stockholders would be paid afterwards if there were assets left.
 Thus, bondholders are more likely to recover their principal in adverse events.

 Defining Bond Asset Classes and Sub-Asset Classes